RoxasShadow/Trebbiatrice/README.md

 Trebbiatrice
 ============
-Track the time on Harvest automatically watching what you're working on.
+Track the time on Harvest watching the projects you're working on.

 What do you need
 ----------------
-- Mac OS X (more platforms later)
+- Mac OS X
-- Sublime Text (more editors later)
+- Sublime Text or Atom
-- (Projects/Workspace/Files/Folders)'s name matching the ones you've available on Harvest
+- (Projects/Workspace/Folders)'s name matching the available projects on Harvest (`project` => `Project Name` should be fine too)

 Installation
 ------------